BCDevOps/devops-platform-workshops/101-eventbrite-materials/Faciliator-Handbook.md

   I tell the class that the namespace will be available for up to a week.
 This is manually deleted so it is a bit inconsistent!

+- How much does it cost to join the platform?

+  From the application teams perspective, there is zero cost to run in Openshift, Openshift is capital expenditure for the OCIO.
+No cost is relayed to other Ministries.

 ## Some Considerations
 You will be working with a mixed bag of individuals with a wide array of skill sets.
 Some may not be technically trained and may have never interacted with a command line tool!